1. What does Nehemiah Community Revitalization Corporation do?

 4. Do you provide down payment assistance?
 Rental payment assistance?
 Utility payment assistance?

 Nehemiah Community Revitalization Corporation does not provide down payment assistance for homebuyers.
 The Nehemiah Corporation of America does have a down payment assistance program.
 (Nehemiah Community Revitalization Corporation is not affiliated with Nehemiah Corporation of America and does not endorse its products or services.)

-The South Carolina State Housing Finance and Development Authority has several homeownership programs.
+The SC Housing has several homeownership programs.
 Nehemiah does not provide assistance with rent or utility payments.